Dog Lawyers in Kentucky

 We will fight for your rights and support you in seeking compensation for your costs and suffering.
 You deserve the best representation from an experienced Kentucky dog bite lawyer.

-Request a Free Consultation With McCoy & Sparks
+Request a Free Consultation With McCoy & Spark

-If you’ve been injured by a dog, please contact McCoy & Sparks at 1-844-4KY-WINS for a free and confidential consultation.
+If you’ve been injured by a dog, please contact the dog bite lawyers in Kentucky, McCoy & Sparks at 1-844-4KY-WINS for a free and confidential consultation.
 We’ll ask questions about your situation and help you understand what to do next.

 Trust us with your case.
 We’ll work tirelessly to get you the result you deserve.